okkero/Advent-of-Code-2017-random-lang/02/README.md

 ### Lessons learned:
 A simple imperative language.
 The syntax reminds me a bit too much of Ruby and Lua (end end end end end), which I am not particularly fond of.
-It does provide some basic FP support, and it looks like there was some notion of null safety in there, both of which is nice.
+It does provide some basic FP support, type inference, and it looks like there was some notion of null safety in there as well, all of which is nice.
 To me, this language was familiar and easy to pick up.